gabriel128/OverDB/README.md

 ### Distributed Transactions

-It implements something similar to determenistic transactions with only 1 phase commit, see the Docs mentiond below.
-Even if it's only 1 commit request, I call it *1.5 Phase commit*
+It implements something similar to determenistic transactions with only 1 phase commit, see the Docs mentioned below.
+Even if it's only 1 commit request, I call it *1.5 Phase commit*, again see the Docs for more info.

 ### Docs